-One of the well-documented phenomena in cognitive science is conceptual change, i.e. how people's mental models develop over long spans of time (e.g. diSessa et al. 2004; Ioannides et al. 2002).
+One of the well-documented phenomena in cognitive science is conceptual change, that is, how people's mental models develop over long spans of time (for example, diSessa, Gillespie, and Esterly [2004]; Ioannides and Vosniadou [2002]).
 Catalogs of misconceptions have been created for a variety of phenomena, and in some cases, trajectories that learners take in mastering these concepts have been analyzed and documented.
-Friedman's assembled coherence theory of conceptual change takes as its starting point qualitative, compositional model fragments, but initially tied to specific experiences.
+Friedman's assembled coherence theory of conceptual change (Friedman 2012) takes as its starting point qualitative, compositional model fragments, but initially tied to specific experiences.
 Analogical retrieval is used to determine which model fragments are retrieved and combined to create a model for a new situation.
 This theory explains both why mental models often seem very specific to particular classes of situations and yet, within those classes, are relentlessly consistent.
-Model fragments are constructed via SAGE and a set of transformation heuristics, and applied via MAC/FAC.
-Friedman's Companion-based TIMBER system has successfully modeled the trajectories of intuitive force models (Friedman & Forbus, 2010) using sketched behaviors, transitions between misconceptions when learning about the human circulatory system (Friedman & Forbus, 2011), misconceptions about why there are seasons (Friedman et al. 2011), and debugging misconceptions about the day/night cycle by analogy (Friedman et al. 2012).
+Model fragments are constructed through SAGE and a set of transformation heuristics, and applied through MAC/FAC.
+Friedman's Companion-based TIMBER system has successfully modeled the trajectories of intuitive force models (Friedman and Forbus 2010) using sketched behaviors, transitions between misconceptions when learning about the human circulatory system (Friedman and Forbus 2011), misconceptions about why there are seasons (Friedman, Forbus, and Sherin 2011), and debugging misconceptions about the day/night cycle by analogy (Friedman, Barbella, and Forbus 2012).